Buyung Ismu Lessy

-Muhamad Buyung Ismu Lessy (born 8 May 1999) is an Indonesian professional footballer who plays as a left-back or midfielder for Liga 2 club Barito Putera.
+Muhamad Buyung Ismu Lessy (born 8 May 1999) is an Indonesian professional footballer who plays as a left-back or midfielder for Super League club Persijap Jepara.

 Club career

 Barito Putera

 On 30 August 2021, Lessy joined PS Barito Putera on a three-years contract.
 Lessy made his league debut on 27 September 2021 in a match against PSM Makassar at the Wibawa Mukti Stadium, Cikarang.
 Coming on as a substitutesd in the second half, Lessy provided an assist for Rafinha in a 4–1 win over Persiraja Banda Aceh on 19 November.

 In a match against PSIS Semarang on 10 February 2022, he played the full 90 minutes for the first time in a 1–2 win in gameweek 24.
 Four days later, Lessy give another assists for Beni Oktovianto in a 3–0 win against three time Liga 1 champions Persipura Jayapura.
 On 19 March, Lessy scored his first league goal for Laskar Antasari in a 0–2 win against Persik Kediri.
 He finished his first season with Barito in 2021–22 season with 1 goal in 22 games.

 On 30 July 2022, he started his match in the 2022–23 Liga 1 season for Barito in a Kalimantan Derby, playing as a substitutes in a 3–1 win over Borneo Samarinda.
 Lessy scored his first goal of the 2022–23 season on 16 September in a 5–2 lose against Persib Bandung.
 He added his second goals of the season on 6 December with one goal against Persebaya Surabaya in a 3–2 away lose.

 He added his third goals of the season on 5 April 2023 with one goal against Bhayangkara, scored equalizer in a 1–1 draw at Wibawa Mukti Stadium.

+In May 2023, Lessy extended his contract with the club for three season, he has played 42 appearances in the last two seasons.
+He has scored four goals and provided two assists.

+In December 2025, Barito Putera officially announced Lessy's release.
+He has not played since the start of the 2025–26 season because he was not included in Stefano Cugurra's team plans.

+Persijap Jepara

+On 11 January 2026, Persijap announced the signing of Lessy.